Be a pie dough master! Here’s a helpful video and tutorial for how to braid pie crust.

 How to Braid Pie Crust

 - Quality Pie Dough: Start with quality pie dough that’s sturdy, strong, and tastes good!
 Don’t sabotage your efforts with sub-par dough.
 I recommend my homemade pie crust.
 This crust, prepared with a mix of butter and shortening, holds its shape beautifully.
 Remember to use cold fats.
 In the summer months, I even suggest beginning with cold flour.
 Stick the bowl of flour + salt in the freezer for 30 minutes before adding the fats.
-Read more here.
-If you’re looking for an all-butter pie dough, here is an all-butter pie crust I love.
-It yields 3 9-inch pie crusts, so you’ll have plenty of dough to work with!
+If you’re looking for an all-butter pie dough, here is an all butter pie crust I love.

 - Roll it Out: Roll out the pie dough on parchment paper.
 When rolling out pie dough, go slow.
 Always start from the center and work your way out in all directions, turning the dough with your hands as you go.
 If the edges are cracking, smooth them out with your fingers and hands.
 (You can watch me roll out pie dough in this video.)
 I recommend parchment paper because you can easily lift up the parchment, place it on a baking sheet, and stick the rolled out dough in the refrigerator.
 Warm or room temperature pie dough is impossible to braid.
 It must be cold.

 - Cut into Thin Strips: Use a pizza cutter to cut into thin strips.
 The thinner the strips, the more likely they are to tear.
 The thicker the strips, the more messy the braids appear.
 I suggest no thinner than 1/4 inch and no thicker than 1/2 inch.
 Somewhere between the two is your sweet spot.